11 pesky bank fees and how to avoid them

 10. ATM withdrawal fees

 ATM fees can quickly add up.
-The total cost of withdrawing money from an out-of-network ATM is $4.73 on average, according to Bankrate’s 2023 checking account and ATM fee survey.
-The average ATM surcharge came in at $3.15, and the average fee to use other banks’ ATMs was $1.58.
+The total cost of withdrawing money from an out-of-network ATM is $4.77 on average, marking a very slight increase over the previous year, according to Bankrate’s 2024 checking account and ATM fee survey.
+The average ATM surcharge came in at $3.19, and the average fee to use other banks’ ATMs was $1.58.

 How to avoid this fee: Many banks either have a large ATM network or waive ATM fees if you use another bank’s machine.
 Look for a bank that won’t charge you an ATM fee for machines convenient to you.
 Other ways you can avoid ATM fees include:

-• Use a digital payment app, such as Zelle or Venmo, at times you might otherwise use cash, such as tipping a hairdresser.
+- Use a digital payment app, such as Zelle or Venmo, at times you might otherwise use cash.

 11. Dormancy fees